 Other places to go to is Cafe Garam where they serve Indonesian and Balinese dishes such as the Iga Babi Bakar, which is grilled pork spare ribs with Balinese paste.
 This cafe also has a whole display on the local salt winning production.
 You can see the whole process when you walk towards the beach.

-Amed is still a sleepy part of Bali and you won't find big fancy resorts here.
-Yet.
-Hopefully this low key atmosphere will remain for many years to come.
+Hopefully, this low-key atmosphere will remain for many years to come.
 But with the recent tourist development going on all over the island, Amed is also becoming more prominent on the tourist map.

-If you plan to do some serious diving try to stay at a dive resort where they can offer special packages which include various dives and equipment rental for an attractive price.
+If you plan to do some serious diving try to stay at a dive resort where they can offer special packages which include various dives and equipment rental at an attractive price.

 Bedulu Resort Amed

-This little gem in Amed is a family run resort with spotless clean rooms, amazing infinity pool and great prices.
+This little gem in Amed is a family-run resort with spotlessly clean rooms, an amazing infinity pool, and great prices.

 Try to reserve one of the deluxe rooms on top of the hill with a private balcony, garden and ocean views from the bedroom.